Charles Hamilton Houston Enrichment Program

 to hear what faculty, students, and alumni have to say about diversity at New England Law.

-For more information on CHHEP, please contact Professor Caryn Mitchell-Munevar (program supervisor).
+For more information on CHHEP, please contact program co-directors Professor Caryn Mitchell-Munevar or Professor Natashia Tidwell.

 Members of CHHEP and faculty for first-year courses meet on occasion to discuss issues such as race and ethnicity in the classroom, in the legal profession and in the law.